-The past academic year has seen a continuation of our progress towards becoming the undergraduate chemical engineering department of choice in Texas and one of the top research and graduate chemical engineering departments in the nation.
+The new academic year is now underway, as is our progress towards becoming the undergraduate chemical engineering department of choice in Texas and one of the top research and graduate chemical engineering departments in the nation.
 Both our students and our faculty continue to receive recognition for their excellence through receipt of a variety of awards and honors.
 The department is currently ranked 68th in the U.S. News and World Report out of all chemical engineering programs in the country.

-This spring brought the exciting additions of Dr. Wei Li and Chinjuan Hu.
-Dr. Li performs interdisciplinary work at the interface of polymers and bioengineering focusing on a wide range of issues including the 3D microenvironment of cells, interactions between cells and surfaces, bio-imaging sensors, and cancer drug screening.
+We have several exciting additions to the faculty: Dr. Wei Li and Chijuan Hu joined the department in January, and Dr. Jeremy Marston started this fall.
+Li performs interdisciplinary work at the interface of polymers and bioengineering focusing on a wide range of issues including the 3D microenvironment of cells, interactions between cells and surfaces, bio-imaging sensors, and cancer drug screening.
+Marston is a fluid dynamicist and expert in high-speed imaging; he is particularly interested in waterless cleaning technologies for solar panels, multiphase flows, and water and oil encapsulation of particulates.
 Hu has considerable industrial experience as a bioengineer and will develop and teach our undergraduate laboratory courses.
-Other changes in the faculty include the departure of Dr. Karleen Hoo to become the Dean of the Graduate School at Montana State.
-Dr. Hoo joined the faculty in 1999 and played an important role in raising our visibility at the national and international levels, including several years of service at the National Science Foundation.
-Dr. Micah Green is also leaving the department to join the faculty at Texas A&M University – he has also done an excellent job here and we wish both he and Dr. Hoo continued success in the future.
+Other changes in the faculty in the past year include the departure of Dr. Karlene Hoo to become the dean of the Graduate School at Montana State.
+Hoo joined the faculty in 1999 and played an important role in raising our visibility at the national and international levels, including several years of service at the National Science Foundation.
+Dr. Micah Green also left the department to join the faculty at Texas A&M University – he did an excellent job here and we wish both Micah and Karlene continued success in the future.

-Our alumni continue to help the department through their generous donations – nearly one hundred alumni made gifts that totaled nearly $35,000 in FY 13, and fifteen organizations donated an additional $ 166,000.
-Gifts in FY14 look to be even more impressive, thanks to the work of the department's External Advisory Board, currently led by Dr. Mark Darby along with the board's development subcommittee led by Andrew Spangler.
-With declining support from the state, these gifts are extremely important for undergraduate scholarships, graduate student fellowships, laboratory and department renovations, and startup funds for incoming faculty laboratories.
-In addition to your financial support, alumni can contribute to the department by recruiting students, giving presentations to our student chapters, and serving on our advisory board or one of the subcommittees.
+Our alumni continue to help the department through their generous donations – nearly one hundred alumni made gifts or pledges totaling nearly $150k in FY 14, and 28 organizations donated an additional $278k.
+The External Advisory Board development subcommittee led by Andrew Spangler with the help of Julie Jackson are working with college development officers to increase gifts for undergraduate scholarships, graduate student fellowships, laboratory and department renovations, and endowed professorships for both junior and senior hires.
+In addition to your financial support, alumni can contribute to the department by recruiting students, giving presentations to our student chapters, and serving on our advisory board.

 Stay in touch and stop by when you are in Lubbock!
 I would love to show you what is going on and the exciting progress that we are making.